kanzure/culture_shock/README.md

 If it's your first time using pcb or pcb-rnd, start from the begining with this tutorial for **pcb**, which **pcb-rnd** is derived from:
 	http://www.delorie.com/pcb/docs/gs/gs.html

-To take a *quick look* at the state of things without needing to learn to edit them, you can install the software on a debian testing installation.
+To take a *quick look* at the state of things without needing to learn to edit them, you can look at image files of the schematics and layout with any browser.
+Look in directory hardware_schematics_layouts for these files:  kvboard.lht.png kvboard.sch.png pyflex_f401.sch.png pyflex_f401.lht pyflex_f401_boost.sch.png.
+To get ability to zoomin and also edit the schematics and layout, install the software as below on a debian testing installation.
 It can be easy to start using those schematic and pcb editors -- just give these commands:

 ```bash
 sudo apt-get update